Catherine L. Carpenter

 Phone: (213) 738-6875

-Legal education, and Southwestern in particular, has been Dean Carpenter's professional passion for more than three decades.
+Legal education, and Southwestern in particular, has been Professor Carpenter's professional passion for more than three decades.
 After distinguishing herself while a law student earning several academic awards and serving as Notes and Comments editor of the Southwestern Law Review, she returned to her alma mater in 1980 as a member of the faculty and continued to add dimensions to her association with the law school - as Alumni Association President and member of the Board of Trustees, a professor and an administrator.
-She was appointed Vice Dean in May 2014, but had previously spent over a decade as Assistant Dean/Dean of Students and Associate Dean for Academic Affairs from 1984 to 1997.
+She served as Vice Dean from 2014 to 2016.
+She previously spent over a decade from 1984 to 1997 as Assistant Dean/Dean of Students and Associate Dean for Academic Affairs from 1984 to 1997.
 She also served as an advisor to Southwestern's Moot Court Honors Program from 2006 to 2014.
-In recognition of her tremendous contributions to the law school, legal education and the profession, Dean Carpenter was named Southwestern Alumna of the Year in 2013.
+In recognition of her tremendous contributions to the law school, legal education and the profession, Professor Carpenter was named Southwestern Alumna of the Year in 2013.

 "One of the most exciting aspects of teaching the core courses in law is having the opportunity to watch new students blossom as they gain confidence and perspective."